alissongranemann/real-estate-scrapper/README.md

 Also, you need to configurate the enviroment variables accordingly.
 Create `env` file in the project's root folder and set the variables following the `.env.example`.

+## Development

 In order to have the poetry packages in a local virtual environment (in the project root directory), run:

 ```bash
 poetry install
 ```

+To test xpaths while building the scrapper (or changing one), you can use the http://xpather.com/.

+The purpose of `runner.py` file is for debug.
+You can run it on your IDE as a normal python file.

 ## Run